lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Talk about the vocabulary but try to leave out the japanese words since the student can refer to the vocabulary table
 - Reference Considerations section below for good consideration examples

-## Teacher Tests

-Please read this file so you can see more examples to provide better output <file>japanese-teaching-test.md</file>

 ## Last Checks

 - Make sure you read the Considerations section and tell me that you have read it
 - Make sure you read the Sentence Structure Examples section for examples and tell me that you have read it
-- Make sure you check how many columns there are in the vocabulary table
+- Make sure you check the vocabulary table for all requirements

 ## Sentence Structure Examples